 It is sometimes difficult to know whether a person’s injuries/illness will be covered by Workers’ Compensation.
 Although the university does not make the decisions as to whether a person’s injuries/illness is covered, we can give you the general guidelines which are used by our third party administrator in making these decisions.
 Please realize that while we can give you the general guidelines, claims still fall into many “gray areas.”
-If you have questions regarding a specific case, please feel free to call Mariah Bellington, Workers’ Compensation Coordinator, at (603) 862-0506 so we can discuss it with you in more detail.
+If you have questions regarding a specific case, please feel free to call the HR Benefits Team at HR.Benefits@usnh.edu or at (603) 862-0504 so we can discuss it with you in more detail.

 The Employee Guide to Workers’ Compensation - A one page fact sheet describing the benefits concerning Workers’ Compensation.